Aureuma/GitKat/README.md

   ```

   Notes:
-  - Blob replacements are case-sensitive by default; add `--ignore-case`/`-i` to match case-insensitively.
+  - Blob replacements are case-sensitive by default; add `--ignore-case`/`-i` to match all casings.
-  - Add `--preserve-case` to mirror the matched casing onto the replacement.
+  - `--preserve-case` mirrors each match’s casing onto the replacement.
+Use it alone to reshape replacements to exact-cased matches, or combine with `--ignore-case` to both match all casings and mirror casing per match.
   - Blob rewrites skip binary blobs (detected by NUL bytes).
   - Identity rewrites use the exact casing you provide for `-n/-e`.